pwng/internship/assignments/01-learning-assignments/README.md

     * Able to import Spring Maven project into IDE
     * Able to use @SpringBootApplication, @RestController, @RequestMapping annotations
     * Able to compile and run Spring Boot application from within IDE and command line
+    * Able to use git to push and pull code to Github

 2. Complete a simple Spring Boot data-jpa exercise.
   * Objective: to understand how to persist data using JPA